bjatkin/yok/README.md

 ## TODO
 The following tasks should be completed in the near future:
+- [ ] Add support for string computation (+).
+- [ ] Add support for binary expressions (== != > >= < <= && ||)
 - [ ] The Lex phase should produce a stream of parse.Tokens rather than Nodes.
-- [x] Fix the double-wrapping behavior occuring when building the AST.
 - [ ] Seperate Expr and Stmt ast.builders to make building if, call, and other nodes more robust.
-- [ ] Add support for numerical computation (+ - / *).
-- [ ] Add support for string computation (+).
-- [ ] Add support for binary expressions (== != > >= < <= && ||)

 The following tasks are still in progress:
-- [x] Add a yok run command to complie and then run yok scripts in the same step.
-- [x] Add a validation phase to the AST.
 - [ ] Design a sutable error package.
     - [ ] How should internal complier errors be handled.
     - [ ] How should user facing errors be displayed (hoping to borrow from rust for this).
-- [x] Add in the basics of the type system.
 - [ ] Add support arrays.
 - [ ] Add support tables (associative arrasy in bash).
 - [ ] Add support for looping constructs.